Hungarian Open-air Museum

-The Hungarian Open Air Museum (Szentendrei Szabadtéri Néprajzi Múzeum) is Hungary’s largest outdoor collection, founded in 1967.
-The open-air museum shows Carpathian folk architecture and life in various areas of Hungary.
+The Hungarian Open-air Museum (Szentendrei Szabadtéri Néprajzi Múzeum) is Hungary’s largest outdoor ethnographic collection, founded in 1967.
+The open-air museum shows Carpathian folk architecture, and life in various regions of Hungary.
+It's collection consists of a mix of authentic structures transported to the 63 hectare museum site, and precise replicas of folk architecture.
+The permanent collection features exhibits spanning the period between the mid 18th century and the mid 20th century.

 Inspired by the creation of Skansen, established in Stockholm in 1891, the Hungarian facility in Szentendre was founded in 1967 after years of preparation by ethnographers.
 Opened as the "Village Museum Department" of the Budapest Ethnographic Museum, in 1972 it became independent.
-The museum has an area of 46 hectares at Sztaravoda.
+It now functions as a non-profit, providing hands-on education about Hungarian history, folk traditions, and material culture.
+The museum strives to popularize Hungarian culture on both a national and international level.

 There are eight areas of the museum: